- 1 Article Summary: Moving to Malta from UK

 The Role of Expert Guidance

-While Malta’s residency system is accessible, applications can still be delayed or rejected if documents are incomplete or submitted incorrectly.
+While Malta’s residency system is relatively accessible compared to many EU jurisdictions, applications can still be delayed, questioned or rejected if documentation is incomplete, residency routes are mismatched or financial structuring is poorly coordinated.

-• Assess your goals to identify the best residency route.
+- Assess your relocation goals and identify the most suitable Maltese residency route.

 Challenges of Moving to Malta for UK Nationals